EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

 ### Scenario: "Which files are in a folder"
-There are no global constraints -- there is nothing that means "exactly" files between(1, inf) (not between(2, inf) because of which): means any file folder between(1, 1) ("at least" because it is not a command): means any file
+There are no global constraints so we can have more than one solution (but these constraints must be met per solution!) files between(1, inf) (not between(2, inf) because of which): means any file folder between(1, 1) ("at least" because it is not a command): means any one folder per any group of files...

 Wh-question: thus asking for only unique values of (files), or maximal answers (not all combinations)